 first Aid Medicines

 Travelling should be fun.
 So, when you’re in pain, whether anticipated or not, this is a sure shot way of ruining plans.
-Plan ahead and bring painkillers with you in case you get muscle aches, cramps, or any dull pain that might hinder you from enjoying your holiday.
+Plan ahead and bring first aid items such as painkillers with you in case you get muscle aches, cramps, or any dull pain that might hinder you from enjoying your holiday.
 It can be a quick remedy as well while you wait to get to a doctor, if there’s a need for one.
 Make sure these stay with you in your backpack so you can easily grab it when in need.

 If you are one of the many people who get hay fever, allergic rhinitis, or just unluckily gets bitten by a bug, then you most likely will have already used antihistamines.
 Don’t risk ruining your group photo by having a teary eye and a red nose!
 Antihistamines commonly cure hives, itching, sneezing, runny nose, feeling sick (nausea) and being sick (vomiting).
 Just make sure to get the non-drowsy kind so you don’t fall asleep in the middle of a tour!